dekubu/panamax/README.md

 ### Using remote builder for native multi-arch

 If you're developing on ARM64 (like Apple Silicon), but you want to deploy on AMD64 (x86 64-bit), you can use multi-architecture images.
-By default, MRSK will setup a local buildx configuration that does this through QEMU emulation.
+By default, PNMX will setup a local buildx configuration that does this through QEMU emulation.
 But this can be quite slow, especially on the first build.

 If you want to speed up this process by using a remote AMD64 host to natively build the AMD64 part of the image, while natively building the ARM64 part locally, you can do so using builder options: